hdemik/check-in/README.md

 Try `/!/10` or any other number below 17 to find a fixed question for sharing on social media.

 If you want a JSON reply, just ask for it:

 ```
 curl -i -H "Accept: application/json" https://damp-thicket-68463.herokuapp.com/
 ```

+Add "?lang=(en|de|nl)" to your query in order to get a check-in question in the language of your choice, both in JSON and web